-- radioactive substances or dangerous gases getting into the environment - an explosion caused by a nuclear weapon or containing nuclear material - an accident while transporting a dangerous substance - war - an accident in a nuclear plant - an accident on a nuclear-powered vessel - an accident in a nuclear waste-processing facility - radioactive material ending up in the wrong hands
+- radioactive substances or dangerous gases getting into the environment - an explosion caused by a nuclear weapon or containing nuclear material - an accident while transporting a dangerous substance - war - an accident in a nuclear plant - an accident on a nuclear-powered vessel - an accident in a nuclear waste-processing facility - radioactive material ending up in the wrong hands - an explosion caused by natural gas.

-- radiation sicknesses - death
+- radiation sicknesses

+- death

+- damage to property.

-- Acquiring iodine pills as needed (2 tablets per person). - Stocking up on home storage supplies. - Making a guide in case of accidents involving dangerous substances. - There are instructions for different situations in the rescue plan. - Everyone must familiarise themselves with the operating instructions.
+- Acquiring iodine pills as needed (2 tablets per person). - Stocking up on home storage supplies. - The air ventilation emergency stop is marked with signs. - The safety and security organisation must be aware of the air ventilation emergency stop's location. - Making a guide in case of accidents involving dangerous substances. - There are instructions for different situations in the rescue plan. - Everyone must familiarise themselves with the operating instructions.